PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ## Gothic Aesthetics

-Among the "fans" of the franchise there is a large amount of people who love GOTHIC only for the immersive gameplay and lore that is characteristic to it (or at least what remained of it in the release version), while they do *not* consider the actual gothic *aesthetics* as anything essential.
+Among the "fans" of the official GOTHIC franchise there is a large amount of people who love GOTHIC only for the immersive gameplay and lore that is characteristic to it (or what remained of it in the release version), while they do *not* consider the actual gothic *aesthetics* as anything essential.
 In other words: They love Gothic not for how "gothic" it is.

-To us theirs is a one-sided view that excludes essential characteristics of what Gothic as a game was supposed to be and what "gothic" is by definiton.
-A *complete* definition of Gothic cannot be given without gothic aesthetics, the particular "style" strived for and hinted at by its very name.
+Their perspective is particularly one-sided and excludes essential characteristics of what Gothic as a game was supposed to be and what “gothic” as a term is by definiton.
+A complete definition of Gothic cannot be given without gothic aesthetics, the particular “style” strived for and hinted at with the very name “Gothic”.

+Some people keep saying that Gothic as a game would have nothing to do with gothic as a term.
+They think it was just a cool sounding name without any relation to the associated cultural and aesthetical implications.
+And this is wrong.
+Gothic is both inspired by historical Goths (such as the early medieval Visi Goth) as well as by gothic fiction and to some degree even by the modern gothic scene evolving from it.

+<p class="subtext">In the lore documentation the actual goths from early medieval times will play a role and will be pointed out as an inspiration, but here we want to focus on gothic as a style.</p>

-Gothic as a term in relation to the *style* of GOTHIC as a game is not primarily refering to high gothic architecture nor hinting at being part of the modern gothic subculture.
-The primary influence is that of gothic fiction, which is based on a romanticised view of the past, of decay and the signs of time.
+Gothic as a term in relation to the *style* of GOTHIC as a game is not primarily refering to later high gothic architecture nor to the modern gothic subculture.
+The primary influence is that of gothic fiction, which is based on a romanticised view of the past, of decay and of the signs of time.
 Destruction, ruins, rust and patina are what gothic stories are clad in.
-In this regard, gothic as a *visual* style is related to the japanese wabi-sabi aesthetics, with the difference that gothic also contains horrific or terrific elements and that the very style that is idealised in wabi-sabi and romanticised by gothic authors is here at the same time used as a robe for the terror of the story (and in a game of the simulated world and life).
+In this regard, I compare gothic as a *visual* style to the japanese wabi-sabi aesthetics, with the difference that gothic contains horrific or terrific elements and that the very style that is idealised in wabi-sabi and romanticised by gothic authors is here at the same time used as a robe for the terror of the story (and in a game of the simulated world and life).

 In 04/2000, zoks.de released a preview titled: "GOTHIC - The Aesthetics of Evil" of which we want to quote some meaningful lines: